 While preparing the appreciation, Michael asked me: "What exactly was Ed's connection with the 'Tute?
 Was it that he'd gotten to know Wiesner when he covered science for Newsweek?
 How did he happen to become a part-time academic?"

 Edwin was a visiting lecturer in the political science department when he arrived in 1969 and was a Senior Visiting Lecturer when he left in the late mid-80s for NYU.
 You may recall he always corrected us when we called him "Professor Diamond."
 He left because NYU offered him tenure, and MIT said that, without a doctorate (he had an MA in history from Chicago) he would never be granted tenure at MIT.

 He did, indeed get to know Wiesner when he covered science for Newsweek and Wiesner was Kennedy's science adviser.
 They continued to see each other at the Pugwash conferences, where scientists from the USA and USSR met to work on disarmament (Edwin was taught Russian by the Marines during Korea, but the war ended before he could be sent out.
-You may recall that he won a silver star in WWII.).
+You may recall that he won a Bronze Star and Purple Heart in WWII.).
 Pugwash was where Diamond met Eugene Skolnikoff, the chairman of the poli-sci department in 1969.

 Edwin didn't much like to discuss his departure from Newsweek, but here's the story (confirmed, albeit as a blind item, by Osborn Elliot in his memoir The World of Oz.)

 Update July 14, 2014